 So you've decided to transfer and are considering school options.
 Great!
 While there are many factors to think about when selecting a school, don't rule out the possibility of attending a college or university because the cost of attendance.
 Transferring can be more affordable than you think, and it's an important investment in your future.
 Reflect on the things that matter to you and your family as you identify schools for your transfer.
 Look at the costs, including out-of-pocket spending and total borrowing, and determine how much it will be worth when you earn that degree.
 But keep in mind, though costs should be included in your transfer decision-making process, they don’t necessarily have to be the sole reason to exclude a particular school that fits other aspects you want.
 There are many ways to make your transfer affordable.

-How to apply for financial aid
+1. How to apply for financial aid

 Every school that offers federal aid (and that’s the vast majority of them, though there are a handful of outliers) will require you to complete the Free Application for Federal Student Aid (FAFSA).
 However, many colleges and universities, particularly private schools, ask for additional types of documentation to finish applying for financial aid.
 That’s because private schools may offer institutional aid and may have different methodology for determining how institutional funds are awarded.
-One common form that many private schools ask for is the CSS/Financial Aid PROFILE through the College Board.
-Keep in mind the CSS/PROFILE does cost money: $25, with an additional cost of $16 per school that you add.
+One common form that many private schools ask for is the College Scholarship Service (CSS) Profile through the College Board.
+Keep in mind the CSS Profile does cost money: $25, with an additional cost of $16 per school that you add.

 Some colleges and universities also participate in the Institutional Documentation Service (IDOC), another service through the College Board.
 This one is free, though!
-The College Board will notify you by e-mail if your school wants you to complete the IDOC process.
+The College Board will notify you by email if your school wants you to complete the IDOC process.
 IDOC is a service that allows students to upload electronic copies of their family’s taxes, W-2s, and more and then provides them to the school via a secure portal.
 Don’t let these various application elements daunt you!
 As long as you plan ahead and stay on top of your deadlines, it should be a relatively straightforward process.
 And a prospective school will always communicate with you if they need any other documents as part of your application.

 As you’re considering particular colleges, see if there are merit scholarship opportunities available for transfer students.
 It varies by school, but many do have additional money to award to fantastic transfer applicants like you!
 For example, private colleges and universities may be more likely to have scholarships that are awarded specifically to transfer applicants, since they may have heftier endowments with funds especially allotted for that purpose.
 Institutional scholarships can range from a few thousand dollars up to full tuition.
 Some schools even offer additional endowed awards—scholarships that come from a donor and are granted to students who meet particular criteria set by the donor—that cover books, room and board, or other expenses.
 It’s important to confirm whether your transfer colleges have a separate scholarship application process and, if so, when the deadlines are and who awards scholarships.
 Depending on the institution, the admission office, financial aid office, and/or individual academic departments may be awarding scholarships.
 Understanding the breakdown at your potential colleges can help you direct any questions you may have about scholarships to the appropriate department.

 For those who are transferring from a community college, many institutions have scholarships reserved specifically for Phi Theta Kappa Honor Society members.
 If you’re attending a community college, becoming a Phi Theta Kappa member can help you develop leadership skills, give back to your community, and engage with fellow scholar students.
 It’s a wonderful organization that encourages outstanding two-year college students to strive for more and can help you earn scholarship money at four-year schools.
 The Jack Kent Cooke Foundation also awards thousands of dollars in scholarships to help top community college students transfer each year.